 Root/Jailbreak Your Phone

 Rooting an Android phone or jailbreaking an iPhone unlocks a new level of administrative access.
 This freedom, however, comes with additional responsibilities.
-When not properly maintained, a rooted or jailbroken phone is exposed to various security risks.
+When not properly maintained, a rooted or jailbroken phone is exposed to various security mobile risks.

-Links From Unknown/Untrusted Source
+Links From Unknown/Untrusted Sources

 Avoid clicking on links, especially those that are sent by unknown or untrusted sources.
 Scrutinize any text, message, or email you receive that pose as your bank, account site, or network.
 These sources may actually contain malware that could affect the security of your phone.

 App Access and Permissions